Dr. Edward Walker, Head

 MGNT 4980.
 Management Internship.
 3 Hours.

-Prerequisite: MGNT 4000, Senior Standing and completion of Internship Agreement Form.
+Prerequisite: MGNT 4000 with a grade of "C" or better, Senior Standing, BBA major, and completion of Internship Agreement Form.
 Graded "Satisfactory" or "Unsatisfactory".
 The application of skills related to the academic discipline of management in an employment situation.
 A project, approved by a faculty member and the employer, is required.
 The student must complete a workshop with the Career Strategies Coordinator no later than the end of the first week of classes.
 Students must adhere to the Management Internship Program Guidelines and may receive credit for this course only once.

 MGNT 4990.
 Directed Study in Management.
 1-3 Hours.